 2. The Change: “Being overweight caused a massive back issue for me, and walking around in clubs all night made it much worse.
 When I stood for extensive periods, or did things like shopping, my back would spasm.
 It got so bad that I couldn’t play with my sons for more than 15 minutes.”

 The Lesson: Being overweight means bigger clothes and changing your whole wardrobe, which costs you serious money and self-esteem.
 The answer is to set goals and follow them without questioning them.
 Persistence is the key to change.
-Being overweight doesn’t happen over night, so losing weight doesn’t happen over night either.
+Being overweight doesn’t happen over night, so your weight loss journey happen over night either.
 You need to work to lose it.

 3. The Strategy: “My weakness was junk food, so my strategy was to discipline myself to say no. I went to media events, functions, parties, family events and restaurants, but refused to eat the wrong food.
 I followed the diet plan my coach gave me without complaining.
 I stopped drinking, stopped bingeing, kept healthy snacks close to me and learned how to say no. Getting on to the stage was my ultimate goal.
 If you want something really badly, you won’t cheat yourself.”